epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 1. The user moves the files to their “download” triage folder on SRCP
 2. The user notifies a Data Manager (datasharing@mrc-epid.cam.ac.uk) of the file names they wish to download and their location.
-3. The Data Manager copies the files to their “download” triage folder on SRCP
+3. The Data Manager copies the files to their “download” triage folder on SRCP **OR** makes a copy of the files into their home folder on SRCP.
-4. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine
+4. The Data Manager connects to SRCP via SFTP and downloads the files to their local machine **OR** makes a copy of the files into their home folder on SRCP.
 5. The Data Manager inspects the files and confirms that they meet the Disclosure Control Rules:

    -  provide a description of what the file contains, how it was generated and its relevance to the research question